material-components/material-components-android/docs/components/Chip.md

 `app:singleLine` attribute.
 Using a single row may necessitate wrapping the `ChipGroup` with a `HorizontalScrollView`.

-!["Single line of grey chips: chips 1, 2, and 3 are fully visible, chip 4 is partly visible"](assets/chips/chips_singleline.png)
+!["Single line of white chips: chips 1, 2, and 3 are fully visible, chip 4 is partly visible"](assets/chips/chips_singleline.png)

 ```xml